marcusRB/marcusrb.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-> “Torture the data, and it will confess to anything.”
+> “If you torture the data long enough, it will confess.”
   – **Ronald Coase**

 ## Data